-Set the caret on the declaration of a public static method without parameters.
+Place the caret at the declaration of a public static method without parameters.

 Press Alt+Enter or click the action indicator on the left.

-In the action list that opens, choose Debug and then select any of the items with ellipsis (e.g. Run...)
+In the action list that opens, choose Debug and then select any of the items with ellipsis (for example Run...)

 In the dialog that opens, ReSharper automatically fills all configuration preferences based on the selected method.
 If necessary, you can change the name of the configuration and any other preferences.